 I pursue poetry as foreplay to my first love which is fiction.
 Many of my poems wind up as novels or short stories.
 However, if you were to look at my writing career as a pop star, look at the poems I publish as singles that were never on any albums.
 I have published nearly thirty poems in the last four years and am still without a new book of poems.
 Sometimes I have a concept or idea that I wish to convey to myself or a reader and it doesn’t take the full-scale assault of a short story or novel.
 That’s when I write a poem.

 How/where do you find inspiration today?

-When you were high school aged, what would have been helpful/motivating to hear from a published poet?
+For an aspiring writer, what would have been helpful/motivating to hear from a published poet?

 Edit your work until you see the bone.
 Never be satisfied.
 Never talk about yourself in public.
 Live a private separate life from that of your exciting life as an aspiring writer.
 Subscribe to magazines and volunteer in your community of literature and publishing wherever you may be located.